przemek83/volbx/README.md

 ## Setup update server
 1) Get a domain and hosting :)
-2) Create simple .php file which contains something similar to this:
+2) Create a simple .php file which contains something similar to this:
 ```
 <?
 echo("Volbx-Update-Info\n");